Vitamin E Skincare

 Avoid using high doses of vitamin E (i.e. 100% vitamin E capsules) on your skin, as this may increase the risk of dermatitis.

-Our upcoming Dry Skin Love Apple Elixir 5% Vitamin E Face Oil contains 8 types of vitamin E from natural sources - including tocopherols and tocotrienols.
+Our Dry Skin Love Apple Elixir 5% Vitamin E Face Oil contains 8 types of vitamin E from natural sources - including tocopherols and tocotrienols.

 Vitamin E skincare